marielle-lopez/flow/README.md

   - The issue was the `ModelMapper` modifying the primary key of the category the user was changing from
   - Instead of using `ModelMapper` in `updateTaskById()`, the task's data is updated manually
     - In the case of updating a task's category, `updateTaskById()` now retrieves the category with the given `categoryId`, and such category is passed to `setCategory()`; `setCategory()` is called on `foundTask` (the found Task instance with the given task ID)
+- Added error handling in the frontend and backend

 ### 11 March 2024